mandricigor/imrep/README.md

 ## Contact

-This software was developed by Igor Mandric and [Serghei Mangul] (https://sergheimangul.wordpress.com/).
+This software was developed by Igor Mandric and [Serghei Mangul](https://sergheimangul.wordpress.com/).
 Please do not hesitate to contact us (imandric1@student.gsu.edu, smangul@ucla.edu) if you have any comments, suggestions, or clarification requests regarding the tutorial or if you would like to contribute to this resource.